 Report your card lost or stolen

-For more information about liability for card transactions see your account Terms & Conditions.
+Further information about liability for credit card transactions is contained in your account Terms & Conditions.

 Updating your personal details

 It's really important to keep us up to date with your contact details, especially your email address as this is where we'll send your monthly card statement and also any other important information relating to your accounts.

 The good news is it's super easy to update your details in the Virgin Money app by selecting Profile > My details then select what you need updated then you’ll be sent a One Time PIN to verify the change.

 Alternatively you can log into Virgin Money Online and select Services > My Profile > Personal Information > View/update, or just give our Customer Care Team a call on 13 37 39, they're available 24/7.

 If you need to change your name on your credit card account, simply log into Virgin Money Online and follow the steps below:

 - Go to 'Services' menu and select 'My Profile'

 - Select ‘Personal Information‘ and then 'View/update details'

 - Authenticate yourself using a One Time PIN sent via SMS to your registered mobile phone number